ciamac-da/react-simple-task-0/README.md

           10- Add styling of your choice to your components/ elements in the components - both with inline styles and stylesheets.

+          11- Try to make a new Branch and refactor Class-Component to a Functional-Compenent in App.js

        DE